On this page

 - Many associations play an important role in raising awareness about global issues among young people.
 They organise plenty of activities in schools or in youth centres.
 With the support of the Walloon Region, the association COREN organise a call for project "Schools for tomorrow" (écoles pour demain).
 Pupils are invited to develop an environmental projects in their school on subjects such as lifestyle, eco-consumption, waste management, climate change, water management, etc. At the end of the year, schools receive a certificate ‘school for tomorrow’ from the Minister of Environment.

-- The Youth Council through its “youth delegates” programme contributes to raising youth awareness about global issues.
+- The Youth Forum through its “youth delegates” programme contributes to raising youth awareness about global issues.
 Youth delegates meet young people in schools, in youth centres, etc. in order to consult young people and raise their awareness about UN topics.
 They also have a facebook page to disseminate information about their actions, news of UN, information about Sustainable Development Goals, etc.

 - The International Youth Office also has an important role in raising youth awareness about global issues by funding foreign non-formal education projects based on exchange, cooperation, cultural values.
 The International Youth Office launches every year since 2012, a call for projects named “Humans Rights, Social Rights”.
 This project addresses young people from 15 to 30 years old or youth workers working with young people on the “Human Rights” topic.
 It funds mobility projects which focus on the discovery, the understanding of others countries Human Rights realities.
 This exchange project between at least 2 youth groups (one from the French-speaking Community) aim at fostering at international level creative or discovery activities on the Human Rights topic.
 The projects are funded for a maximum of 5 500 euros with a compulsory co-funding of 10 %.
 The International Youth Office pays particular attention to vulnerable young people.
 The International Youth Office will grant more attention to projects which address the migration and refugee’s topic.
 The International Youth Office also organises an annual call for projects “European citizenship”.
 The objectives of this call are to raise awareness of young people on aspects of global society and to increase their identity as European citizenship.